crissNb/Dynamic-Island-Sketchybar/README.md

 *For the best experience, I suggest you to use the following features (for now):*
 - General Notifications
 - Music
+- App Switch

+For General Notification feature, I suggest you to turn on the "Do Not Disturb" on your macOS settings.
+This way the notifications will only be shown via the dynamic island.

 Todo
 ====